RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 # Adding support for a new site

+## Work in the develop branch in your fork when adding a new site

+This is so that I can merge a PR to the main repo without affecting the next release being worked on in the main branch.

 ## Pick a name

 The first decision is to choose a unique abbrevation for your new site.
 This will be all lower case.